 1/5 As An Improper Fraction

-Understanding 1/5 as an Improper Fraction: A Comprehensive Guide
+Understanding 1/5 as an Improper Fraction: A complete walkthrough

 Fractions can be tricky, especially when you start dealing with their different forms.
-This article will delve into the world of fractions, specifically explaining how to represent the simple fraction 1/5 as an improper fraction.
+In practice, this article will dig into the world of fractions, specifically explaining how to represent the simple fraction 1/5 as an improper fraction.
 We'll cover the fundamental concepts, step-by-step procedures, and even explore some real-world applications to solidify your understanding.
-By the end, you'll not only know how to convert 1/5 but also grasp the broader principles behind improper fractions.
+By the end, you'll not only know how to convert 1/5 but also grasp the broader principles behind improper fractions But it adds up..

 What is a Fraction?
 A Quick Refresher